Services and Resources

-Nonprofits may apply to Portland Bureau of Transportation (PBOT) to hang banners on city streetlights to promote special events that are open to the public, non-political, and have a direct civic benefit.
+Nonprofits may apply to Portland Bureau of Transportation (PBOT) to hang banners on city owned streetlight poles to promote special events that are open to the public, non-political, and have a direct civic benefit.
 Certain conditions apply.
-Banner permits cost $110 with an additional fee of $1 per pole.

-Vendors and promoters doing business over a very limited term, may apply for a temporary business license from the City of Portland's Revenue Division.
+Businesses, including vendors and promoters, doing business over a very limited term in Portland must apply for a temporary business license from the City of Portland's Revenue Division.

-Temporary or special event liquor license applications must be submitted to both the Oregon Liquor Control Commission (OLCC) and the City for approval.
-The City's deadline for temporary liquor licenses is seven days prior to your event.
+Temporary or special event liquor license applications must be submitted to both the Oregon Liquor and Cannabis Commission (OLCC) and the City for approval.

-The Portland Bureau of Transportation (PBOT) has launched the Safe Streets Initiative in response to the Covid-19 public health crisis.
-Part of this initiative is a Business Toolkit, and this FREE, temporary, 5-minute pickup/drop-off permit to use a designated parking space near your business.
+The Portland Bureau of Transportation (PBOT) launched the Safe Streets Initiative in response to the Covid-19 public health crisis.
+Part of this initiative is FREE, temporary, 5-minute pickup/drop-off permit to use a designated parking space near your business.
 Zones are valid through June 30, 2022.

 With Treebate, you can receive a one-time credit on your City of Portland sewer/stormwater/water utility bill for planting a tree in your yard or garden.
 Purchase, plant, and apply from September 1 through April 30 for a credit of up to $50 per tree.

 Apply for and receive your UC Permit by email.
 Environmental Services issues UC Permits that are required for private lateral connections to public sewer laterals or mains.
 See the Guide to UR and UC Permits for more details.